judering/judering.github.io/index.md

 Concorde will perform my piece ...within and egg of space... at New Music Dublin at the lunchtime concert on the 3rd March.

+## JANUARY 2018:
+Nathalie Forget performs my piece FLUX for Ondes Martenot and Tape at the Royal Liverpool Philharmonic, UK on the 26 Jan, 2018.
+8pm.

 ## DECEMBER 2017:
 Touring with [Clang Sayne](http://www.clangsayne.com) on the 16th, 17th and 18th December.
 More news to follow.